AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/security-scan-tool-troubleshooting-guide.md

 The Security Scan tool requires that you prove ownership of your site before the domain can be added to the Security Scan Tool.
 This can be performed by adding a confirmation code to your site using an HTML comment or the `<meta>` tag.
 The HTML comment should be placed inside the `<body>` tag, e.g., in the footer section.
 The `<meta>` tag should be placed inside the page's `<head>` section.

-A common issue faced by merchants occurs when the Security Scan Tool is unable to confirm the merchant’s site ownership.
+A common issue faced by merchants occurs when the Security Scan Tool is unable to confirm the merchant's site ownership.

 If you are getting an error and cannot submit your site for the scan, refer to the [Error message when adding sites into Security Scan](/help/troubleshooting/miscellaneous/error-message-adding-site-into-security-scan.md) troubleshooting article in our support knowledge base.